Salmon ben Jeroham: Response to Saadia

 In a work entitled Milḥamot Adonai, (not to be confused with books of the same title by Gersonides and Avraham son of Rambam) of which he produced also an Arabic version that is no longer in existence, Salmon attempts to counter the Classic Judaism (Rabbinites), especially Saadia.
 It is written in verse and is divided into 19 chapters, each of which contains 22 four-lined strophes.
 After having endeavored in the first two chapters to demonstrate the groundlessness of the oral tradition, he attempts to refute the seven arguments advanced in its behalf by Saadia in the introduction to his commentary on the Pentateuch.
 Then he criticizes Saadia's views on the Hebrew calendar, the laws concerning incest, the celebration of the second days of the feasts, etc., and accuses him of terms of having, in his polemics against the Karaites, used arguments which are in direct opposition to the teachings of the Mishnah and the Talmud, and which consequently he must have known to be false.
 Most of the book is ad hominem attacks against Saadia.
 The Milḥamot Adonai is extant in manuscript in various European libraries; parts of it have been published by Pinsker, Geiger, and Kirchheim.

-His polemical works

-Bible Commentaries
+Bible commentaries

 Commentaries on Psalms, Lamentations, Song of Songs, Ecclesiastes and Esther are extant in manuscript.
 He is known to have composed lost commentaries to Job, Daniel, Ruth, Proverbs, and probably Isaiah and the Pentateuch.
 Published editions include: